HL7-DaVinci/drug-formulary-ri/README.md

 Check more anticipated queries [here](https://build.fhir.org/ig/HL7/davinci-pdex-formulary/queries.html#anticipated-client-queries).

 ## Patient Access (Authenticated Access)
-In compliance with the Centers for Medicare and Medicaid Services (“CMS”) Interoperability and Patient Access Final Rule (CMS-9115-F), this server allows members to access their formulary information using registered, third-party client applications.
+In compliance with the Centers for Medicare and Medicaid Services (“CMS”) Interoperability and Patient Access Final Rule (CMS-9115-F), this server allows users to access their formulary information using registered, third-party client applications.

 The protected resources are `Patient` and `Coverage`.